aulisse/iot-demo/README.md

 bq query "select count(*) as count FROM [$table]" bq query "SELECT hour, avg(temperature) as avg_temp FROM [$table] group by hour order by hour asc"
 ```
-If the Java client did not finish yet, run the queries in another shell window (run set_params.sh before running the queries)
+If the Java client did not finish yet, run the queries in another shell window (run set_params.sh before running the queries).
+Alternatevely, you can run the queries in BigQuery console and then click "Save to Google Sheets" (where you might want to leverage the Explore feature - bottom right corner of the sheet - to generate automatically a chart)

 # How to shut down the demo:
 Run set_params.sh and clean.sh to free up resources